Exponential volumes of moduli spaces of hyperbolic surfaces: Moduli spaces and Teichm uller spaces

-\ee Here $-$ amounts to the action of the element $-1 \in \Z/2\Z$.
-This isomorphism is compatible with the pentagon relations, given by the composition of the five flips of the diagonals of a pentagon.
-Indeed, this composition returns back the original triangulation of the pentagon, but the order of the two internal diagonals is switched, which agrees with $(-1)^5=-1$.
+\begin{proof} We have to prove that the compositions of flips for the square and pentagon relations induce the identity maps on the orientation torsor.
+The composition of the five flips related to a pentagon returns back the original triangulation of the pentagon, but the order of the two internal diagonals is switched, which agrees with $(-1)^5=-1$.
 The diagonals outside of the pentagon remain intact.
-Therefore the composition of the five flips acts as the identity map on the orientation torsor.
+So the composition acts as the identity map on the orientation torsor.
+The square relations are evident. \end{proof}